Azure-Samples/virtual-node-autoscale/README.md

 ## Initialize Helm

 Helm will be used to install the both the demo application and the supporting components.
 First ensure you have Helm [installed](https://docs.helm.sh/using_helm/#installing-helm).
 Once installed, you will need to initialize your cluster to use Helm.
+To do this, you will install the `Tiller` component with the `helm init` command.

 ```
 kubectl -n kube-system create sa tiller